metta-systems/libsss/doc/spec.md

 SSS builds on SST, SPDY, QUIC and CurveCP protocols.

 SSS provides the following set of features:
- * Multiplex many application streams onto one network connection
+ * Multiplex many application streams onto one secure network connection
  * Streams with hereditary structure: applications can spawn lightweight streams from existing ones
    * Efficient: no 3-way handshake on startup or TIME-WAIT on close
    * Supports request/response transactions without serializing onto one stream